objzatelen/material-sample-first/README.md

+# material calendar sample

--- added this example due to original did not work, finally had issue with ng compiler and dependency in npm, but now it works on my pc
+* added this example due to original did not work, finally had issue with ng compiler and dependency in npm, but now it works on my pc
--- to start call *ng serve --open*
+* to start call *ng serve --open*

 # original README below